andgordio/mockupless/docs/Courses/LayoutBasics/Style/border.md

 The available suffixes are `-top`, `-bottom`, `-left` and `-right`.
 As you can see in the example above, you can apply different borders to different sides of a container.

-To remove a border from the element, apply `border: none` to the element.
+To remove a border from a container, apply `border: none`.

 ## Radius